steadybit/action-kit/docs/terminology.md

 ## ActionKit

-The combination of the attack APIs, contracts, documentation and any other material related to the extension of Steadybit with new attacks.
+The combination of the action APIs, contracts, documentation and any other material related to the extension of Steadybit with new actions.

-## Attack Provider
+## Extension

-An attack provider is an HTTP server implementing the attack API.
-In doing so, it extends Steadybit with new attacks that can be used within experiments.
+An extension is an HTTP server implementing the action API.
+In doing so, it extends Steadybit with new actions that can be used within experiments.

 ## Steadybit Platform